-There is a programme of lectures with a variety of invited prominent speakers, held in the Lecture Hall of the Kensington Public Library.
+There is a programme of lectures with a variety of invited prominent speakers.
 Admission is free to SPR members, with an admission fee for non-members.
 Over the years, the lectures have covered a wide spectrum of subjects, from crop circles (usually regarded as outside the Society's interests) and magic, through "core" areas of past-life memories or precognition, to discussions of neuro-chemical perspectives on altered states of consciousness, or media attitudes to the paranormal.
 Audio tapes of many SPR Lectures and Study Days are available from the SPR Office.

 Cost: Members and Associates: Free / Non-Members: £5 / Students, Over 60s or Unwaged: £2.
 Tea, coffee and Biscuits will be available at £1 per person.